As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Estwing Geo/Paleo Rock Pick 25”

-The Estwing Geo/Paleo Rock Pick 25” (Amazon link) is long enough for you to break rocks with enough leverage to crack them with a few deliberate blows.
-This bar has a chisel end to help remove any unnecessary minerals and a pointed tip to crack them open.
+The Estwing Geo/Paleo Rock Pick 25” (Amazon link) is long enough to break rocks with enough leverage to crack them with a few deliberate blows.
+This bar has a chisel end to help remove unnecessary minerals and a pointed tip to crack them open.

-The cushion is made out of vinyl so that you can grip the pick for as long as you need to without making your hands uncomfortable.
-Also, the entire piece is made as one so the head is not detachable and will not fall off when you swing the pick.
+The cushion is vinyl, so you can grip the pick for as long as necessary without making your hands uncomfortable.
+Also, the entire piece is made as one, so the head is not detachable and will not fall off when you swing the pick.

 - Apex Badger Pick 18”

-Most of the reviews for this pick reveal that it is extremely heavy-duty and maintains a 5-star review status.
-This pick can break metals and has three magnets to help pick the pieces up so that you do not have to continuously bend up and down.
+Most of the reviews for this pick reveal that it is highly heavy-duty and maintains a 5-star review status.
+This pick can break metals and has three magnets to help pick the pieces up so that you do not have to bend up and down continuously.

 - Fiskars 5lb.
 Pick 36”